filobot/docs-rewrite/README.md

 Before opening a pull request, please read our **[Contribution][GITHUB_DOCS_REPO_CONTRIBUTING]** guidelines and **[Code of Conduct][GITHUB_DOCS_REPO_CODE_OF_CONDUCT]**.

+### Translations

+The documentation described in this branch of the repository must always prevail in English.

+If you would like to help by providing translations of this documentation, you may want to take a look at our Wiki translation program by **[clicking here](https://crowdin.com/project/filobot-wiki)**.

+**Doesn't your language exist in our translation program?**

+**[Contact us](https://filobot.xyz/discord)** to be added to the list of target languages.

 ## Markdown Syntax

 This repository uses a specific Markdown for the final version of the documentation.
 You can check out an extensive guide on Markdown variables **[here](https://docs.requarks.io/en/editors/markdown)**.